Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 If the students privileged with those contracts didn't favour you, you paid outsider prices which were similar to what you'd find in a large city like Barcelona, to some local owner.

 The city is an overrun tourist destination in spring, and felt like a "dusty desert" place for much of the year.
-Some parts of the city are very agreeable, even inspiring, to visit in spring or autumn, but to live there long term is a different experience: the people are closed off and rude in Granada (they themselves recognize the locals are rude, calling it the "malafollá").
+Some parts of the city are very agreeable, even inspiring, to visit in spring or autumn, but to live there long term is a different experience: in Granada, the people are closed off and rude (they themselves recognize the locals are rude, calling it the "malafollá").
 The sun is excessively orthogonal and gives you an orange tanning; if you're not careful, skin cancer.